minio/docs/README.md

 1. Run `git checkout https://github.com/minio/docs` and `cd docs` to move into the working directory.

-2. Create a new virtual environment `python -3 m venv venv`.
+2. Create a new virtual environment `python3 -m venv venv`.
 Activate it using `source venv/bin/activate`.

 3. Run `pip install -r requirements.txt` to setup the Python environment.